-In contrast to the amount of information accumulated in the study of stress mechanisms in mammals which is also still far from explaining the detailed molecular processes that occur during stress regulation, in teleost the information is very poor but known that the fish’s telencephalon lacks a cortex but possesses telencephalon cortical-like functions, as reported in several fish species (Silva et al 2015).
-The fish’s telencephalon contains several distinct neuronal populations that have been characterized as functional homologues to mammalian forebrain areas.
-For example, the dorsomedial and dorsolateral pallium have been characterized as functional homologues to the mammalian BLA and hippocampus, respectively, and are implicated in stimulus salience, memory, and learning (Goodson and Kingsbury 2013; Vidal-Gonzalez et al 2006; Vargas et al 2009).
-Furthermore, the ventral part of the telencephalon was reported to be functionally homologous to the lateral septum (Goodson and Kingsbury, 2013; Vidal-Gonzalez et al., 2006), which is very important in the regulation of emotional reactivity and goal-oriented behavior (Luo et al 2011; Singewald et al., 2011; Demski, 2013).
+In contrast to the amount of information accumulated in the study of stress mechanisms in mammals, which also remains far from explaining the detailed molecular processes that occur during stress regulation, the information concerning teleosts is very limited; however, studies have found that while the fish’s telencephalon lacks a cortex, it possesses telencephalon cortical-like functions, as reported in several fish species (Silva et al., 2015).
+The fish’s telencephalon contains several distinct neuronal populations that have been characterized as functional homologs to mammalian forebrain areas.
+For example, the dorsomedial and dorsolateral pallium have been characterized as functional homologs to the mammalian BLA and hippocampus, respectively, and are implicated in stimulus salience, memory, and learning (Goodson and Kingsbury, 2013; Vidal-Gonzalez et al., 2006; Vargas et al.,2009).
+Furthermore, the ventral telencephalon was reported to be functionally homologous to the lateral septum (Goodson and Kingsbury, 2013; Vidal-Gonzalez et al., 2006), which is very important in the regulation of emotional reactivity and goal-oriented behavior (Luo et al.,2011; Singewald et al., 2011; Demski, 2013).

 Hypothalamus-pituitary-interrenal (HPI) axis regulation of stress

-In mammals, the HPA axis is modulated by extra hypothalamic limbic structures and in particular the hippocampus and the amygdala (Feldman et al, 1995; Jankord and Herman, 2008).
-While hippocampal neurons exert an inhibitory effect on the activation of the axis, the activity of the amygdala exerts a significant facilitatory effect (Feldman et al, 1995).
-The amygdala has two direct and one indirect efferent connection with the hypothalamus: (1) the stria terminalis directly connects the amygdala with the preoptic area in the hypothalamus.
-(2) The ventral pathway directly connects the CeA and BLA with the hypothalamus (Gray et al, 1989).
-(3) An indirect pathway consists of projections from the CeA to the BNST the efferents of which retro project to CRH cells in the paraventricular nucleus of the hypothalamus (Sawchenko and Swanson, 1983).
-In teleost the mechanism of stress regulation in the HPI axis is still obscure but when stress signals are perceived, the hypothalamic region of the nucleus preopticus responds by releasing corticotropin-releasing hormone (CRH) into the pituitary.
-This signal is received by the CRH receptor subtype 1 (CRH-R1) on pituitary corticotropes from the pars distalis.
+In mammals, the HPA axis is modulated by extra hypothalamic limbic structures and the hippocampus and the amygdala, in particular (Feldman et al., 1995; Jankord and Herman, 2008).
+While hippocampal neurons exert an inhibitory effect on the activation of the axis, amygdala activity exerts a significant facilitatory effect (Feldman et al., 1995).
+The amygdala has two direct efferent connections and one indirect efferent connection with the hypothalamus: (1) the stria terminalis directly connects the amygdala with the preoptic area in the hypothalamus, (2) the ventral pathway directly connects the CeA and BLA with the hypothalamus (Gray et al., 1989), and (3) an indirect pathway consists of projections from the CeA to the BNST, the efferents of which retro project to CRH cells in the paraventricular nucleus of the hypothalamus (Sawchenko and Swanson, 1983).
+In teleosts, the mechanism of stress regulation in the HPI axis is still obscure; however, when stress signals are perceived, the hypothalamic region of the nucleus preopticus responds by releasing corticotropin-releasing hormone (CRH) into the pituitary.
+This signal is received by CRH receptor subtype 1 (CRH-R1) on pituitary corticotropes from the pars distalis.
 The binding of CRH with its receptor stimulates adrenocorticotropic hormone (ACTH) release into the circulation (Huising et al., 2004; Metz et al., 2004).
-ACTH stimulates the production and release of the main corticosteroid cortisol from interrenal cells of the head kidney (Flik et al., 2006) (Fig. 1).
+ACTH stimulates the production and release of the main corticosteroid cortisol from the head kidney’s interrenal cells (Flik et al., 2006) (Fig. 1).